phattnguyen728/git-practice/README.md

 1. Make a new branch called "**task/exercise-1**"

-2. Create a file called "**journal.txt**" in the journals directory
+2. Create a file called "**journal.txt**".

-3. In the file, copy the following lines:
+3. In journal.txt, copy the following lines:

 		Step 1: Clone your repository
 		Step 2: Learn git today from the exercises in this readme